Nearly 15,000 HCM City children infected with COVID-19

 The United Nations Educational, Scientific and Cultural Organisation (UNESCO) Office in Vietnam and the Centre for Assistance and Development of Movie Talents under Vietnam Cinema Association will hold a course on non-profit film production with the enrolment taking place from September 6-30.

-It aims to providing basic knowledge for developing short film projects, finding suitable production processes and orienting careers for young filmmakers.
+The “On the Reel Film Lab” will be held virtually in October, aiming to provide basic knowledge for developing short film projects, find suitable production processes and orient careers for young filmmakers.

 The course will be conducted online in this October, with the participation of many well-known domestic and foreign directors and filmmakers include directors Pham Ngoc Lan, Truong Minh Quy, Bui Kim Quy, Trinh Dinh Le Minh and Thai director and film producer Pimpaka Towira.

 To join the course, young filmmakers should submit proposals for a feature film, documentary or hybrid project.
 Each selected project will have a maximum of two team members participating in the course.